 Brad Saunders of Joe Johnson Equipment introduced the City of Red Deer’s crew to ROVVER X equipment and they were immediately impressed by its compact yet versatile design.
 “Envirosight’s equipment fit the bill perfectly.
 We looked into repair cost and frequency, and at technological features such as zoom, inclinometer, automated cable management, ease-of-use and the overall cost/value of the equipment,” Brideau says.
 “The cost itself was a huge appeal, and the unit was adaptable and versatile.
 The ROVVER X is portable and half the weight of a typical unit, and the six wheels help prevent the crawler from getting stuck on offsets and obstructions.”

 A sewer inspection crew’s productivity and efficiency is at the mercy of the tools and equipment they have.
 Up-to-date technology not only ensures maximum uptime, it can also support new workflows designed to tackle increasing workloads.
 Envirosight’s Phased Assessment Strategy for Sewers (PASS) offers a similar workflow to help municipalities build out a more effective and efficient inspection and cleaning program.
-Learn more about PASS now:
+Learn more about PASS in our free whitepaper: